 \subsection{Overview of \texttt{GL-LowPopArt}}

 We present \texttt{GL-LowPopArt} (Generalized Linear LOW-rank POPulation covariance regression with hARd Thresholding; Algorithm~\ref{alg:gl-lowpopart}), a novel estimator for generalized low-rank trace regression. \texttt{GL-LowPopArt} consists of two stages: the first stage provides a rough, initial estimate, and the second stage refines it via matrix Catoni estimator~\citep{minsker2018matrix}.
-It takes two designs $\pi_1$ and $\pi_2$ as inputs for Stage~I and II, respectively.
-When the learner is in the adaptive learning scenario, she can (and will) choose $\pi_2$ dependent on the data collected during Stage~I. If not, she simply inputs $\pi_1 = \pi_2 = \pi$, where $\pi$ is given to her.
+It takes two designs $\pi_0$ and $\pi$ as inputs for Stage~I and II, respectively.
+When the learner is in the adaptive learning scenario, she can choose $\pi$ dependent on the data collected during Stage~I. If not, she can set $\pi_0 = \pi$.